DFE-Digital/.github/SECURITY.md

 * volumetric vulnerabilities, for example overwhelming a service with a high volume of requests
 * reports indicating that our services do not fully align with "best practice", for example missing security headers

-If you are not sure, you can still contact us via email at opensource@digital.education.gov.uk.
+If you are not sure, you can still contact us via email at vulnerability.management@education.gov.uk

 ## Bug bounty